This Privacy Statement was updated on 07/26/2023.

-Please direct any request to exercise your rights to firstname.lastname@example.org.
+Please direct any request to exercise your rights to open[@]sap.com.

+Can you use SAP’s services if you are a minor?
 Children.
-In general, this openSAP website and app is not directed to users below the age of 16 years, or equivalent minimum age in the relevant jurisdiction.
+In general, this openSAP website and its app is not directed to users below the age of 16 years, or equivalent minimum age in the relevant jurisdiction.
 If you are younger than 16 or the equivalent minimum age in the relevant jurisdiction, you cannot register with and use this openSAP website and app.

 Links to other websites.
 This website may contain links to foreign (meaning non-SAP Group companies) websites.
 SAP is not responsible for the privacy practices or the content of websites outside the SAP Group of companies.
 Therefore, we recommend that you carefully read the Privacy Statements of such foreign sites.

 The social media buttons used are purely links, and thus not the so-called "like" and "share" buttons used by social media services.
 They do not transfer customer data or IP addresses.

 Provision of Service (Article 6 para.
 1 lit. b General Data Protection Directive (“GDPR”)).
 In order to be able to make openSAP available to you, SAP is required to process the following information: In every visit to our website, the user data from your Internet browser is automatically submitted and stored in protocol files - the so-called server log files.
 The stored data sets contain the following information:

 These data are solely used for bug fixing purposes, i.e. to find and fix errors in our platform software.
 Logging data is retained for a maximum duration of 4 weeks.